ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/aws-cli.md

 ## Introduction

-This article provides quick solutions to install AWS CLI versions 2 and 1 for Ubuntu on Arm.
+This article provides quick solutions to install the latest version of AWS CLI, version 2, for Ubuntu on Arm.

 Confirm you are using an Arm computer with 64-bit Linux by running: